Flag of the United Arab Emirates: Fujairah

-Fujairah currently uses the national flag of the United Arab Emirates.

 Before 1952, the flag of Fujairah was plain red.
 Fujairah did not sign the general treaty in 1820 with the British and therefore continued using its red plain flag.
-From 1952 to 1961, the emirate's name was added to the flag, and a red flag with a white Arabic calligraphy of the emirate name (الفجيرة) was adopted as an ensign to distinguish it from the surrounding emirates.
+From 1952 to 1961, the emirate's name was added to the flag, and a red flag with white Arabic calligraphy of the emirate's name (الفجيرة) was adopted as an ensign to distinguish it from the surrounding emirates.
 In 1975, the plain red flag was abolished and the national flag of the United Arab Emirates is now used for official purposes.